-In 2015, the first and only atypical case of BSE (H-BSE) was detected in Norway.
-No case of classical BSE has ever been detected, including the 6,190 animals tested in 2023.
+In 2015, the first and only case of BSE (atypical BSE H-BSE type) was detected in Norway.
+No case of classical BSE has ever been detected, including the 5,891 animals tested in 2024.

 It is considered highly probable with increasing certainty that the Norwegian cattle population never has been infected with classical BSE-agent.
 This is mainly due to few imports to Norway of cattle and products potentially infected with the BSE-agent, limited use of meat and bone meal in concentrates intended for ruminants, and the use of high temperature and pressure in the domestic production of meat and bone meal (2).
-The main causes of no detected cases of classical BSE are supported by a risk assessment for BSE in Norway (3) and by the compiled results from the surveillance programme for BSE in the years 2001 to 2023.
+The main causes of no detected cases of classical BSE are supported by a risk assessment for BSE in Norway (3) and by the compiled results from the surveillance programme for BSE in the years 2001 to 2024.